 - Your role.
 You'll be asked to change into a gown before the procedure.
 During the procedure, you'll lie on your side on a cushioned table.

 - Sedation.
 You'll be sedated during the procedure.
-This may be moderate sedation that causes you to be relaxed and drowsy.
-If this is the case, you may feel some slight movement or pressure during the procedure, but you shouldn't feel any pain.
-Or you may be heavily sedated and not be alert at all during the procedure.
-You can discuss with your gastroenterologist which option is appropriate for you.
+With moderate sedation that causes you to be relaxed and drowsy, you may feel slight movement or pressure during the procedure, but you shouldn't feel pain.
+Or you may be heavily sedated.
+Discuss with your gastroenterologist which option is appropriate for you.

 - Monitoring.
-The gastroenterologist performing the procedure will be assisted by nurses or other professionals, who will monitor your heart rate, blood pressure, blood oxygen level and comfort while the doctor performs the procedure.
+Nurses or other professionals will monitor your heart rate, blood pressure, blood oxygen level and comfort while the doctor performs the procedure.

 After the procedure